FROM HUNGER TO HOPE

 Click HERE for a summary of our Vision.

-* Please indicate that you are donating for the campaign by selecting “From Hunger to Hope (Campaign)” under “If You Have a Special Purpose For Your Donation”
+* Please indicate that you are donating to the campaign by selecting “From Hunger to Hope (Campaign)” under “If You Have a Special Purpose For Your Donation”

 In a larger, centrally-located facility, Food Finders will Grow to meet the needs of the community, to provide more food to more people and to equip them with the tools they need to feed themselves.